 I do believe they refer to us as “Pot Heads.”
 LOL Funny.

 So, I’ll be the first to admit it’s fabulous.
-It can cook an 8-hour slow cooker chuck roast in 45 minutes.
-A low and slow cooker recipe of dried beans: 30 minutes max.
+It can cook an 8-hour slow cooker chuck roast in 45 minutes—a low and slow cooker recipe of dried beans: 30 minutes max.
 And then there’s today’s recipe: Shredded Mexican Chicken.
-20 minutes on high pressure and abra-cadabra… perfectly cooked, moist, tender shreddable chicken with a super delicious sauce!!!
-Just mind boggling – right!??I just can’t wait for the B man to make some of his amazing baby back ribs in the instant pot – cra-mazing my friend!
+20 minutes on high pressure and abra-cadabra… perfectly cooked, moist, tender shreddable chicken with a super delicious sauce!

-Did I mention it’s super-tender shredded chicken tossed in a flavorful mouth-watering sauce!??
+Did I mention it’s super-tender shredded chicken tossed in a flavorful mouth-watering sauce!?

-Here’s how to make this delicious Shredded Mexican Chicken:
+Here's how to make this Delicious Shredded Mexican Chicken:

-Stir the mixture.
 Now add in 3 pounds of chicken breast.
 Turn and coat the chicken in the tomato mixture, then close and seal up the pot.

 Now go prep the rest of the ingredients for your incredibly delicious dinner or prop those feet up and enjoy a glass of wine.

 Once the time has reached zero you can carefully, release the pressure nozzle manually.
-Be careful that thing is like a volcano erupting with very hot steam.

 Remove the lid and transfer the chicken to a large platter or cutting board.
+Then using two forks shred the chicken.

 Put your chicken in a large mixing bowl and pour ½ the sauce over it.

-Now it’s time to eat!
+Now it’s time to eat this amazing Mexican Shredded Chicken recipe!

 You can grab some tortillas, avocados, queso fresco, onions, jalapeños – whatever you like - and make the most delicious Mexican feast you’ve ever experienced.